spacetimeengineer/steamware/README.md

 fn : File Name(s)
 =================
-fn is the baseline-name for the files which will be generated without the extention.
+'fn' is the baseline-name for the files which will be generated without the extention.
 Any generated files will have this name plus whatever extension the file requires.

 bu : Basis Unit
 ===============
-bu is just the name of the files which will be generated without the extention.
-Any generated files will have this name plus whatever extension it requires.
+'bu' makes reference to the 'basis-unit' and essentially defines the initial scale of the part within the track string.
+Specifically it makes reference to the length, width and hieght of each block unit within the STEAMWare coordinate system.
+Basis-units are not physical, they are the frame in which track strings define a STEAMWare element.
+The block units themselves are physical and derive from basis units but are slightly smaller due to the padding which is subtracted however a coupler mesh is applied for every character in a track string so that said padding wont undermine binding intentions.
+It is important to note that binding is not ensured becasue blocks are adjacent.
+Binding is only applied for each character in the track string.

 <img src="https://github.com/spacetimeengineer/STEAMWare/blob/main/resources/legend_0L.png#gh-light-mode-only" />
 <img src="https://github.com/spacetimeengineer/STEAMWare/blob/main/resources/legend_0D.png#gh-dark-mode-only" />